JordanEvans/Diego/README.md

 If the line is empty, just press the Spacebar.
 If the line has text, then place the cursor at the beginning of the line and hit Spacebar.

+<b>How to Auto Complete Names</b>

+Hold down shift.
+Type the first letter of the characters name.
+Press same character to cycle through potential names.

+Characters in current scene are listed first.
+Character in rest of story follow in completion list.

+<b>How to Update the Names That Can Be Autocompleted</b>

+Save the story.

 <b>Rename Story/Save As</b>

 Double click the story title in the story view.
 Type in new name.